 Return on Influencer Marketing Investment

-Influencer Marketing is on of the hottest marketing trends for both B2C and B2B marketing right now.
-As with any marketing strategy, measuring ROI is not an exact science because influencer campaigns are not direct.
+Influencer Marketing is one of the hottest marketing trends for both B2C and B2B marketing right now.
+As with any marketing strategy, measuring ROI is not an exact science because influencer campaigns are not always direct.
 Many times they increase exposure to your brand instead of promoting an individual product or service.
 Also, new customers may not click through immediately after seeing the influencer message about your brand.
-Ultimately, this means that you need to calculate influencer marketing ROI differently than other types of digital marketing ROI.
+For ultimate ROI tracking, focus on an increase in certain key performance indicators (KPI’s):

 · Direct Sales